Ansari-tabassum09/Library_Management_System/README.md

 getBookPrice(): Returns the price of the book. setBookPrice(double bookPrice): Sets the price of the book. toString(): Overrides the toString() method to provide a string representation of the Book object.
-• getBookName(): Returns the name of the book
-• setBookName(String bookName): Sets the name of the book
-• getBookPrice(): Returns the price of the book
-• setBookPrice(double bookPrice): Sets the price of the book
-• getAuthorName(): Returns the name of the author
-• setAuthorName(String authorName): Sets the name of the author
-• toString(): Returns a string representation of the book